emontzkajnl/livability/wp-content/plugins/wpdatatables/readme.txt

 === wpDataTables - WordPress Data Table, Dynamic Tables & Table Charts Plugin ===
-Contributors: wpDataTables, ameliabooking
-Author URI: https://tmsproducts.io
+Contributors: wpDataTables, ameliabooking, isidoramarkovic, jelenicdanijela, stefke89 Author URI: https://tmsproducts.io
 Plugin URI: https://wpdatatables.com/
-Tags: table, table builder, datatables, csv, chart Requires at least: 4.0
+Tags: table, table builder, datatable, csv, chart Requires at least: 4.0
-Tested up to: 6.5.3
+Tested up to: 6.6.2
 Requires PHP: 7.4
-Stable tag: 3.4.2.17
+Stable tag: 3.4.2.28
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The best WordPress table plugin.
-Create responsive, searchable, sortable tables and charts from Excel (.xlsx, .xls or .ods), CSV, XML, JSON and PHP.
+Create responsive, and searchable tables and charts from Excel (.xlsx, .xls or .ods), CSV, XML, JSON, and PHP.

 == Description ==

-wpDataTables is a popular WordPress table plugin used to **quickly create data tables & table charts** from Excel, CSV, XML, JSON, PHP and other data sources.
-Use our WP table plugin to represent vast amounts of complicated data in concise, user-friendly way using tables or charts.
+wpDataTables is a popular WordPress table plugin used to create data tables & table charts quickly from Excel, CSV, XML, JSON, PHP, and many other data sources.
+Use our table & charts plugin to represent vast amounts of complicated data in a concise, and user-friendly way everyone understands.

-The main benefits wpDataTables provides to its users are **saved time** (as it automates displaying data in website and allows to do so without investing time in coding) and **no need to learn coding** (creating a WordPress table like in wpDataTable would require development without it).
+The main benefits wpDataTables provides to its users are more time (as it automates displaying data on a website) and no need to learn to code.

+We did the heavy lifting of coding, so you can enjoy the beautiful tables and charts in just a few clicks.

-== Amazing WordPress Table Builder ==
+== The Best WordPress Table Builder ==

-New table builder is introduced in wpDataTables – [Creating simple WordPress tables from scratch](https://wpdatatables.com/documentation/creating-new-wpdatatables-with-table-constructor/creating-a-simple-table-with-wpdatatables/).
-These tables can be anything but simple, though, as you can now merge cells, style each cell differently, add star ratings to cells, media and so much more.
+Our table builder serves an important purpose - [creating simple WordPress tables from scratch](https://wpdatatables.com/documentation/creating-new-wpdatatables-with-table-constructor/creating-a-simple-table-with-wpdatatables/).
+But don’t worry, these tables can be as simple or as complicated as you want as you can now merge cells, style each cell differently, add star ratings to cells, media and so much more.

+Our main goal was to build a table & charts plugin with looks and functionalities.
+It’s similar to Excel but for WordPress websites & it’s less complicated.

-Here is the list of the new functionality in those simple tables:
+Here is the list of features in those simple tables:

 * Merge cells
 * Excel like editor